JewlsIOB/nlm-scrubber-docker/README.md

 ## Editing the code

 You can build the docker container locally via `make build`.
 Please note that this command will not work on a Mac since the NLM Scrubber does not work on a Mac.
+I recommend Linux, but Windows should work as well (just ensure the build is compatible with Linux/Mac!)

 ## Acknowledgements